lsbjordao/TypeTaxonScript/readme.md

 ## Install Git

-Ensure that Git (https://git-scm.com/) is installed on your system.
+Make sure you have Git installed or visit its official website at https://git-scm.com/ and install Git for your system.
+Git facilitates efficient version control for your projects, enabling seamless change tracking, collaboration, and codebase management.

 ## Install Visual Studio Code